GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 -  **Checkpoint consistency**: At the end of each stage, the rendering data produced thus far should be in a self-consistent state.
 -  **Deduplication of work**: Only compute each thing once.

-A complete list of RenderingNG sub-projects would make for tedious reading, but following are a few of particular consequence.
+A complete list of BlinkNG sub-projects would make for tedious reading, but following are a few of particular consequence.

 ### The document lifecycle